jcouto/wfield/README.md

 #### Use the graphical interface to [launch analysis on NeuroCAAS](usecases.md)

-### What else can this do:
+### These tools are for:
   - Motion correction
   - Data reduction
   - Hemodynamic correction
   - Matching to the Allen CCF
-  - Extract ROIs
-  - Visualize raw/reduced data and extracted ROIs
+  - Visualize raw/reduced data and ROIs

 ### Use cases and instructions [here](usecases.md)